bburns/neomem/docs/index.md

 But for now, this is stored in a json file along with other test data.
 Keeping it as simple as possible for now.

+## arangodb

+2021-05-16T23:14:00

+I'm trying out ArangoDB in another project - it took a while to figure out how to do a migration to initialize the database.
+But both of these projects will help with the design of the other.